Explore UCD

 Return to Work

-If you have taken self-certified sick leave, you should complete Self Certified Sick Leave Form and submit it to your Head of School/Unit or line manager.
+If you have taken self-certified sick leave, you should complete a Self Certified Sick Leave Form and submit it to your Head of School/Unit or Line Manager.

-Where you have an open illness benefit claim with DEASP, ensure your final certificate from the doctor is ticked as ‘final’ or contact (opens in a new window)closemyibclaim@welfare.ie to notify of return to work.
+If you have an open illness benefit claim with DEASP, ensure your final certificate from your doctor is ticked as ‘final’ or contact (opens in a new window)closemyibclaim@welfare.ie to notify of your return to work.

 Ensure sick leave is recorded correctly as per the form and forward to (opens in a new window)sickleave@ucd.ie